enotvtapke/lab4-parser-generator/README.md

 ## Parser generator
-The code generates top-down recursive parsers in kotlin for LL(1) grammars.
+The program generates Kotlin source code of top-down recursive parsers for LL(1) grammars.
 The generated code looks nice and is easy to modify.
+The generator itself is written entirely in Kotlin.
 * Inherited and synthesized attributes are supported.
 * Generator checks if the described grammar belongs to LL(1).
 * A class with a context can be passed to the parser.